-These duties, responsibilities and rights are described in more detail inside.
+These duties, responsibilities and rights are described in more detail in the following Privacy Notice.

 MEDICA'S PRIVACY NOTICE

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED UNDER STATE AND FEDERAL LAW, INCLUDING HIPAA, AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.